Daily/Weekly duties to maintain a healthy pool:

 - Chemical balance should be checked/monitored weekly sometimes daily.
 Check your chlorine levels, should be between 2.0 and 3.0; pH levels should be between 7.2-7.8.
 Does your automatic chlorinator have enough chlorine pucks inside?
 If you're using a chlorine floater check that as well.
 Do you live in an area that has hard water?
 Then you need to be sure you're adding Metal Out to your water.
 Water clarity depends on chemical balance.

 - Sand filters should be backwashed when the PSI raises 3-5 lbs over what it usually reads or we say to all of our customers, Once a Week Backwash.
-Cartridge and DE Filters should have monthly cleanings at the very least, simply taking them out and hosing down with your garden hose frequently should be just fine.
+Cartridge Filters should be hosed out and cleaned probably weekly as well, DE Filters typically 2-3 times a summer.
 Again, water clarity depends on proper filtration thru the entire system.
 Gals, think of it this way - that big filter back there is like a vacuum...if your vacuum bag in the house is full it won't pick up the dirt very good anymore, right?
 That Filter is like that, if you don't backwash or clean the cartridges then you're not clearing out all the debris inside and it won't filter out and clean up the dirt in the entire system.
-Simple as that! :-)
+Simple as that! :-).

 - Cartridge Filters - remember to take out those cartridges and hose them thoroughly probably once a week.

 - How long should I be running my system?
 Quite frankly you should run that system 24/7, as water that is not moving is basically a pond....especially when it's hot out during the summer with continuously warm and sunny days.
 We tell all our customers that you should be running at the very least 10-12 hours a day.
 Are you running out to your pool equipment and turning on and off your system?
 You may benefit from some automatic timers, call us we can help 248-481-3345.